thomaskokholm/imgsharp/readme.md

 Note that using -d flag the container runs in detached mode, leaving imgsharp running in the background.
 The -p flag redirects the public port (8084) to a private/internal port (3000) inside the container.
 The --name flag names the running container process "imgsharp".

+### Environment variable

+To define CORS rules for your imgsharp service you can create an `.env` file next to your Dockerfile.
+Example env definition: ALLOWED_ORIGINS=subdomain.mydomain.com

 ## Usage and Docs

 Example usage: